Plant Encyclopedia

 The flowers of Liparis krameri give the plant its Japanese name, jigabachisou, which means "sand digger wasp plant" since the flowers resemble the wasp species Ammophila sabulosa.

 This plant is very similar looking to Liparis kumokiri, however, when not in flower L. kumokiri is a larger plant with more broad leaves while L. krameri has more elegantly tapering leaves.
 The later seems to have more intricately veined leaves as well creating a complex and lovely pattern.
 While in both species the leaf margins are crimped or frilled, those of L. krameri are to the point of looking serrated from a distance.
-To date I’ve only seen this species on one mountain in the Fukuoka area, and in just one small patch.
-I have searched many similar environs across a wide area and have never found additional plants.
-The reason for this is a mystery to me, but given this plant’s distribution I’m inclined to think the coastal mountains of Kyushu are near the southern end of its range.
-The flowers, which are born in late spring or early summer, are commonly marked with purple and purple veins, but as fate would have it, the specimens I’ve seen all have nearly pure green flowers.
+The flowers, which are born in late spring or early summer, are commonly marked with purple and purple veins, but some have nearly pure green flowers.

 The genus name, Liparis, is from the Greek word lipar meaning “oily” or “fatty”, a reference to the shiny, almost greasy looking leaf surfaces of many species.
 The species epithet, krameri, is perhaps in honor of Johann Georg Heinrich Kramer (1684-1744), an Austrian physician and botanist or his son, Wilhelm Heinrich Kramer (?-1765), physician, biologist, and entomologist.
 The son in particular is well known for being one of the first scientists to adopt the Latin binomial nomenclature system created by Carl Linneaus.

-A small clump of Liparis krameri in habitat, Aburayama, Fukuoka Prefecture, Kyushu, Japan.
+This is the largest colony of Liparis krameri I’ve found.
+San-gun, Fukuoka Prefecture, Kyushu, Japan.

 Its Japanese name, jigabachisou, comes from the words jigabachi meaning “sand digger wasp” and sou meaning plant or herb, rendering, “sand digger wasp plant” because the flowers resemble the sand digger wasp (Ammophila sabulosa).